turboapps/turbome/nuget/readme.md

 The image will be named `nuget:[Version-Number]`, like `nuget:2.8.1`

 #Build Local Version
-The `local-spoon.me` picks up NuGet directly from `.\nuget.exe`.
+The `local-turbo.it` picks up NuGet directly from `.\nuget.exe`.
 It is intended for continues builds, where the previous step left nuget there.